 How to Make Panna Cotta:

-• Add 2 cups heavy whipping cream, 1/2 cup + 1 Tbsp sugar, 1 tsp vanilla and a pinch of salt.
-Continue stirring about 5 min until sugar is fully dissolved and mixture is steaming (do not boil).
-Remove from heat and let cool 5 minutes.
+• Add 2 cups heavy whipping cream, 1/2 cup + 1 Tbsp sugar, 1 tsp vanilla, and a pinch of salt.
+Continue stirring for about 5 min until the sugar is fully dissolved and the mixture is steaming (do not boil).
+Remove from heat and let cool for 5 minutes.

 • Place sour cream in a medium bowl with a pouring lip.
 Whisking constantly, gradually add warm cream.
-Once the mixture is completely smooth, divide it into 6 wine glasses or 8 ramekins.
+Once the mixture is completely smooth, strain through a fine mesh sieve if desired, then quickly divide it into 6 glass cups or 8 ramekins.
 Refrigerate until fully set; 4 to 6 hours.

 How to Make Berry Sauce:

-• In a small sauce pan, combine 1 cup berries, 1/2 Tbsp lemon juice and 3 Tbsp sugar.
-Bring to a low boil and cook 4-5 min or until syrupy.
+• In a small saucepan, combine 1 cup berries, 1/2 Tbsp lemon juice, and 1/4 cup sugar.
+Bring to a low boil and cook for 4-5 min or until syrupy.

 Nutrition Per Serving